Services

 Adding images, ALT text, changing cropping and focal points

-Uploading images and adding alternative (ALT) text for accessibility.
-Changing focal point will effect the way the image is cropped.
+Learn how to upload images and add alternative text (alt text) for accessibility.
+Changing the focal point of an image will affect how the image is cropped on different screens.

 Väre building in the campus.
 Inside shot of natural light filled dark wood staircase criss-crossing in white surroundings.
 Light through skylights.
 Photo by Aalto University / Tuomas Uusheimo